Are you ready to try wood burning? I give you my top tips in this article, and show you how I made a monogram plaque. I absolutely love the results!

-Let’s start with tools before we get to my tips.
-You’ll need a wood surface for wood burning, but you’re also going to need a tool.
+Let’s start with tools, before we get to my tips.
+You’ll need a wood surface for burning, but you’re also going to need a tool.
 The tools are relatively inexpensive which is nice.
 I’m a big fan of the Walnut Hollow Creative Versa Tool:

 However if you are looking for something about half the price that still has good recommendations, try this Weller Short Barrel Woodburning Kit: